nju-websoft/CADDIE/README.md

 ### Database Settings

 - Caddie is built upon a local MySQL database.
-- [code/database_tables.sql](code/database_tables.sql) provides the structure of database tables used in our system.
-One can import empty tables directly by running the .sql file.
-Table *dataset_summary* stores all the metadata of the datasets.
-Table *triple* stores all the parsed RDF triples.
-Table *rdf_term* stores all the terms (i.e., IRIs, blank nodes, literals) used in the datasets.
+- [code/database_tables.sql](code/database_tables.sql) provides the schema of the database.
+One can restore our database with empty tables by running this SQL file.
+Table *dataset_summary* stores the metadata of all the datasets.
+Table *triple* stores all the RDF triples parsed from the datasets.
+Table *rdf_term* stores all the terms (i.e., IRIs, blank nodes, literals) appearing in the datasets.
-- For all the database tables, the fields *"dataset_id"* and *"file_id"* are correspond to the IDs appeared in [datasets.zip](https://github.com/nju-websoft/CBDS/blob/main/datasets.zip).
+- In all the tables, *"dataset_id"* and *"file_id"* refer to the above-mentioned IDs in [datasets.zip](https://github.com/nju-websoft/CBDS/blob/main/datasets.zip).

 ### Codes

 - The source codes of Caddie are provided in [code/src](https://github.com/nju-websoft/CBDS/tree/main/code/src).
-- To re-implement our system or adapt detailed settings, please open [src](https://github.com/nju-websoft/CBDS/tree/main/code/src) as a java project.
-Then import all the packages provided in [code/lib](https://github.com/nju-websoft/CBDS/tree/main/code/lib) to your project.
+- To restore our system, please import [src](https://github.com/nju-websoft/CBDS/tree/main/code/src) into a java project.
+Then import all the packages provided in [code/lib](https://github.com/nju-websoft/CBDS/tree/main/code/lib).

-Here we briefly explain the structure of source codes following the system components.
+Here we briefly explain the structure of source codes.

 #### For Content-Based Dataset Deduplication: